 Crowns & Dental Bridges in Ocala, FL

 Like our dental implant restoration services, dental bridges and crowns are two great ways to replace missing teeth or restore damaged ones.
 We will outline what these two services are and what to expect from the procedures.
-Feel free to contact Dr. Quinn Family Dentistry to schedule a consultation during which we can help you understand your options and determine the best course of action for your missing or damaged teeth.
+Feel free to contact our dental clinic to schedule a consultation during which we can help you understand your options and determine the best course of action for your missing or damaged teeth.

 What Are Dental Bridges?

 As mentioned above, dental bridges are a great solution for replacing missing teeth.
 This approach uses your existing teeth to literally create a bridge to cross the area where your tooth is missing.